ccammack/ccammack.com/content/posts/install-ubuntu-server-and-samba-on-the-odroid-hc1/index.md

 Could not delete partition 4846342
 {{< /highlight >}}

-3. Use the **n** command to create a new **p**rimary partition with default settings and allow fdisk to clean up old drive artifacts if it finds any.
+3. Use the `n` and `p` commands to create a new primary partition with default settings and allow fdisk to clean up old drive artifacts if it finds any.
 	{{< highlight txt >}}
 Command (m for help): n
 Partition type